pamtel/suggestion-app/README.md

 This is a sample Next.js project created to demonstrate how to structure a Next.js application and use different features.

+## GitHub Repository

+You can find the source code for this project on [GitHub](https://github.com/pamtel/suggestion-app.git).

 ## Getting Started

 To get started with this project, follow these steps: